 Grow your brand awareness via social media marketing, spread the word about your products and mission.
 Using social media and linking it to your website will increase your traffic tremendously.
 Promote your products and services to your target audience, determining their digital demographics.

 6. Encourage Reviews

 Customer reviews improve ecommerce conversion rates by 14%-76%.
 It’s essential to listen to your customer base and form a good record of complaints to improve your sales.
-Improve your customer service, offer personalized answers with a fast response margin, and even some compensation if some product or online process goes wrong.
+Improve your customer service, offer personalised answers with a fast response margin, and even some compensation if some product or online process goes wrong.
 Failures don’t hurt you, but your response can: customers will be more willing to forgive you and keep shopping if you offer an excellent service.

 7. Create an Affiliate Partners Network

 But more people always mean more effort and resources, giving you access to sales channels and customers that you don’t have time to track for yourself.

 A partner program is an unusual but beneficial action to increase ecommerce sales and win-win for all parties involved.
 This can be challenging for your business at first, but the results won’t keep you waiting.

 8. Improve Your Shopping Experience Security

 Make your security and anti fraud icons and seals visible in your online store – nobody reads privacy policies, so make sure your customers have a safe experience with you.

 9. Quick Customer Shopping Experience